flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 ### Architecture of GX2

 The TeraScale architecture is the materialisation of Xenos/Crayola ported to the PC market... and GX2 is TeraScale brought back to a console.
-Its most identifiable treat is the use of an [unified shader model](xbox-360#a-new-foundation-on-the-way) that centralises both vertex and pixel units into a single block, now called **SIMD unit**.
+Its most identifiable trait is the use of an [unified shader model](xbox-360#a-new-foundation-on-the-way) that centralises both vertex and pixel units into a single block, now called **SIMD unit**.

 It's worth emphasising that when Xenos arrived, the API model was still based on the [segregated shader model](xbox#graphics), so the libraries didn't provide additional functionality that was now possible with a consolidated compute unit.
 Well, thanks to the subsequent updates (Direct3D 10 and OpenGL 3.3), that's not the case anymore (albeit only OpenGL is available on the Wii U).